Column: UK's long wait - for Carney and recovery

 (James Saft is a Reuters columnist.
 The opinions expressed are his own)

 (At the time of publication, Reuters columnist James Saft did not own any direct investments in securities mentioned in this article.
-He may be an owner indirectly as an investor in a fund.)
+He may be an owner indirectly as an investor in a fund.
+For previous columns by James Saft, click on)